SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/request-attributes.md

 # Routing Secrets & Request Attributes

-underscore, but actually to understand more, let's create a Yammel route by hand to see what it looks like.
-So I'm going to go to config routes side Yammel.
-Let's uncomment are this fake route here, right here.
-I'll change the path through.
-Slash.
-Plane.
-All right, it's over here.
-I'll open another tab.
-Go to local was 8,000 /playing.
-There we go.
-So that's exactly what we expected.
-The name of the route under school route and under score controller, but in reality, this controller key that you have here, and this is just a shortcut for many for years in Symfony, the way that you defined a controller in Yammel was by actually having a default ski here and then under that an_controller key set to that.
-If I go over and refresh now, that makes no difference.
-It turns out that controller key that you can have is simply a shortcut for setting defaults, `_controller`.

-Well actually let's take this a little bit further.
-So first thing, I'm going to add a curler grace ID to the end of this, and not surprising, I'll need to go to /plane /five now we have an ID inside of this array.
-Now normally the purpose of defaults down here is to give the wildcards a default value.
-So I can say ID 10 right here and now if I just refresh this page, it's still ID five cause I haven't that URL.
-But if I just go to /playing, now it's ID 10 so what we're actually seeing here is that, let me add one more thing and then we'll kind of talk about the whole, the picture it turns out, but you can actually invent values and put them under unDefault.
-So I'm going to say totally inventing this default.
-So that's a true, this won't affect how the route works at all.
-It's not going to change how this URL matches.
-But if we go over and refresh, now that's a new key inside of that array.
-So in reality, this array here is a merge of all the values inside the faults, plus all the values inside the wild cards.
-So if I go back to /playing slash, fine, you can see that it includes the_controller and he totally inventing this default and it merges that in to the real value for the ID wildcard.

-In annotations, it looks a little bit different, but it's the same thing.
-We can edit the false key here and we can set food to bar.
-And now if we go over, I'll close this last tab.
-If you go over and refresh, this is the same as before, but except now we have a food set bar that's merged into that.
-So that is the job of the routes to find which route matched, but actually returned to us the defaults in that route, which includes_controller plus the values inside any of the wild cards.
-Okay, so let's go back to router in the controller.
-Let's actually remove those defaults.
-I'll move that in the fall.
-Okay, let's go to router listener.
-So now that we kind of understand a little bit about what this parameters thing is, how is it used?
-Cause right now it's just set to a parameters variable, but you know what's actually going on with that.

-So I'll remove the DD and let's kind of trace this down a little bit so it does some logging of stuff.
-And here check this out.
-Request->attributes,->add parameters.
-So back up here for a second.
-The request object has a number of public properties on them in all of the public properties correspond to something on the request on the HTTP request, like request->headers is a object that holds all of the headers requests.->cookies is a way to get all of the cookies on the request request.->query is a way to get all the query parameters on the request.
-So all of those properties correspond to real things on the HTTP request.
-With the exception of request attributes, request attributes doesn't have a real world equivalent.
-You can't talk to a Java developer and say, Hey, what are the attributes on your request?
-This is something totally invented inside of Symfony, and the purpose of this, of the attributes on the request is it's a place where you can just store data about your request that's specific to your application.
-So a high level storing the co which controller this request should execute is a perfect match for this.
-A controller is not something that makes sense when you're just thinking about HTTP requests and responses, but controllers do make sense inside of Symfony.

-Okay,

-so these parameters are attitude request attributes.
-What does that do right now?
+This array is the *end* result of the route-matching process.
+Apparently the router returns an array with any wildcard values from the route *plus* keys for the route and controller.

+But... it's a bit more interesting than that.
+A great way to see how, is by playing with a route in YAML.
+Open up `config/routes.yaml`.
+Uncomment the fake route and change the path to `/playing`.
+Now, on your browser, open *another* tab and go to https://localhost:8000/playing.

+That's exactly what we expected: `_route` set to the route name and `_controller` set to the controller string from the route.

+## Route Defaults

+But in reality, the `controller` key in a YAML route is just a shortcut.
+In Symfony 3 and earlier, there *was* no `controller` key.
+Nope, to define a controller you added a `defaults` key and put an `_controller` key below *that*.

+Move over and refresh now.
+We get the *same* array!
+Interesting.
+The `controller` key is really just a shortcut for setting an `_controller` *default* value on the route.

+This is actually an important point, but to see why, let's go a bit further.
+So first, add a `{id}` wildcard to the end of this.
+At your browser, add a `/5` to the end of the URL and... yep!
+The array now has an `id` key - no surprise.

+*Normally*, the purpose of `defaults` on a route are to give a default value for a *wildcard*.
+If we say `id: 10`... and then refresh, the array still contains 5 because *that's* what's in the URL.
+But thanks to the default, *now* we can *just* goto `/playing` and... the id uses the default `10`.

+Cool.
+But what if we just... *invented* a new key and put it here?
+Try it:
+`totally_inventing_this_default` set to `true`.

+This won't change how the route *matches*, but it *does* change what we get back in the array.
+Refresh.
+Yep!
+The `totally_inventing_this_default` key is now inside the returned array!

+So here's the *full* story of what the route matching process returns: it returns an `array_merge` of the route defaults and any wildcard values in the route.... plus the `_route` key... just in case that's handy.

+With route annotation, it looks a bit different, but it's the exact same.
+We can add a `defaults` key and set `foo` to `bar`.
+Back in the browser, close the last tab and refresh the article show page.
+Yep!
+We suddenly have a `foo` key.
+On the route, remove that `defaults` key.

+## Request Attributes

+So why is it so important to understand exactly *what* the route-matching process puts inside this array?
+We'll find out soon.
+But first... back in `RouterListener`, let's find out what this class *does* with this `$parameters` array.

+Remove the `dd()`... and let's follow the logic.
+It does some logging and... here it is: `$request->attributes->add($parameters)`. *This* is important.

+Let's back up for a second: the `Request` object has several public properties and *all* of them - except one! - correspond to something on the HTTP request.
+For example, `$request->headers` holds the HTTP request headers, `$request->cookies` holds the cookies, and there are others like `$request->query` to read query parameters.
+The point is: *all* of this refer to some real "part" of an HTTP request.
+You could talk to a Java developer about HTTP headers and they would know what you're talking about.

+The *one* exception is `$request->attributes`.
+This property does *not* correspond to any *real* part of the HTTP request.
+If you ask that *same* Java developer:

+> Hey!
+What are the attributes on your request?

+They'll think you're nuts.
+Nope, the Request attributes are something totally invented by Symfony.
+The *purpose* of the request attributes is to be a place where you can store data about the request that's specific to your application.
+So, storing the *controller*, for example, is a perfect fit!
+That's *completely* a Symfony concept.

+Anyways, the array of `$parameters` from the router are added to the `$request->attributes()`.
+What does that... do?
 Absolutely nothing.
-I just want you to understand that the end result of the routing, that array that we saw earlier, this stuff is put onto the request attributes.
-It also says another attribute called_route prams.
-That's less important that that's less important and that's it.
-That's basically all that the router listener does.
-So I'm going to close robber listener and go back to HTP kernel.
-So as we saw, there are lots of listeners to this request event, but by far the most important one is the router listener.
-So the difference before and after this dispatch line is simply that the request attributes have new stuff in it.
-In fact, let's see this above it.
-I'll dump request->attributes,->all.
-I'll copy that and we'll dump afterwards.
-And then I will say die.
-It's a big over right now.
-I'll refresh the article show page, checked it out before we dispatch the event.
-We have an empty array.
-After we dispatched the event, we have our route controller and our slug said it also stuck a couple of lows and said Rob Rams and a couple of other things were added related to security.
-These were also added by other listeners.
-Not important right now for understanding the request and response flow.

-I'll remove all those dumps and dies.
-So next we're going to see why that's important because ultimately we know Symfony needs to somehow we're gonna see why that's important.
-But before we get there, I want to show you a cool thing related to routing.
-When you actually execute the router, like we just saw in router listener, if you look in your VAR cache dev directory, you're going to find a file in here called URL matching routes. .php.
-This is a file that was automatically generated by Symfony from your routes.
-It's an insane file.
-This dumps a bunch of metadata about your routes, including this crazy list of regular expressions down here.
-And this is actually used by the router at runtime and it's as a super efficient way to find exactly which route matched.
-So all these regular to this regular expression here is actually run against the URL, and that's how it matched up down here.
-So the Symfony routing layer is incredibly fast because this crazy dumped file is used by the router internally.
-Anyways, next, let's see the significance of those requests.
-Attributes as we continue to look down the HTP kernel function.
+Soon, something *else* will *use* this data, but at this moment, this is *just* data sitting on the request.

+It also set another attribute `_route_params`, but that's not really important.

+## After kernel.request... we have Request Attributes!

+Ok! `RouterListener` done!
+Close this class and go back to `HttpKernel`.
+So as we saw, there are a lot of listeners to the `kernel.request` event, but by *far* the most important one is `RouterListener`.
+So what *changed* in our system before and after this `dispatch()` line?
+Basically *just* the request attributes.

+In fact, let's see this.
+Above dispatch, `dump($request->attributes->all()`.
+Then copy that... dump after, and `die`.
+Refresh the article show page.
+Yep!
+Before we dispatch the event, the attributes are empty.
+After?
+We have `_route`, `_controller`, `_slug` and hey!
+A few *other* things were also added by *other* listeners related to security.
+That's not important for us - but still, interesting!

+Remove all that debug code.

+## Seeing the Dumped Route

+Before we find out *how* the request attributes are used, I want to show you something kinda cool.
+We're going to look at a cache file: `var/cache/dev`... and then `url_matching_routes.php`.

+This is file is automatically generated by Symfony and is the *end-result* of *all* of the routes in our application.
+This file is *insane*.
+After reading our routes, Symfony generates a huge list of regular expressions and which route should match which part, and dumps them to this file.
+This is used by the route-matching process to make that process *blazingly* fast.
+It's pretty amazing.

+Anyways, next!
+Let's see the significance of those Requests attributes by continuing to go through the `handleRaw()` method.